Day 17 TCH Wawa to Sault Ste Marie

 RouteXpert René Plücken (MRA Master)

-This is part 17 that runs from Wawa to Sault Ste Marie.
+This is section 17 which runs from Wawa to Sault Ste Marie.

 Animation